“If the only thing people learned was not to be afraid of their experience, that alone would change the world” – Sydney Banks

 Our minds are very good at visualising worst case scenarios, especially when trying to figure out how an interaction with someone might go, or what the outcome of a situation that is troubling us might be.

-These habitual stories we go over and over in our mind are usually based on our past experiences.
+These habitual stories we go over in our mind are usually based on our past experiences.

 How many times have you tried to figure out how to manage or fix a person or situation and gotten caught up in a storm of thoughts and worries in your mind?
 You became certain of a particular outcome and trapped in a cycle of feelings—anxiety, despair, guilt, shame, fear or anger.
 Then, the situation turned out completely different to how you thought!